kcc-nma-art258/assignments/week-1/README.md

 Git provides common version control capabilities, but with it's own, unique organizational workflow.
 Git's [branching model concept](#branch) encourages a *feature-based workflow*, allowing people to seamlessly switch back and forth between different features they're working on and experiment without impacting the integrity of their code-base.

-Git allows groups of people to work on the same documents (often code) at the same time, and without stepping on each other's toes.
+Git also allows groups of people to work on the same documents (often code) at the same time, and without stepping on each other's toes.
 It's a distributed, version control system.

 [![Github](images/git/github-logo.png)](https://github.com/)